This page explains the principles involved in securing IRB

 to permit including these data in TalkBank, if certain conditions are met.

-The original consent forms should not have exclusionary language such
+The original consent forms did not have exclusionary language such

 as "These data will only be made available to Professor XYZ and her laboratory".